-The Sheraton isn't the only hotel in a building that was once something else entirely.
+The Sheraton and Hotel Trundle aren't the only hotels housed in buildings that were once something else entirely.
 The Inn at Claussens is a charming boutique hotel that began life as a bread bakery.
 It's original name is still etched across the brick facade.
 The building is listed on the National Register of Historic Places, and you can feel the history throughout the inn.
 Located in Five Points, a funky little area full of bars, boutiques and restaurants beloved by college students, the Inn is close to University of South Carolina.
 Also close to USC, The Inn at USC Wyndham Garden is a restored (and greatly expanded) Italianate house from 1910 right in the middle of the university campus.

 If the historic inns still just aren't quite homey enough for your tastes, try one of Columbia's lovely bed-and-breakfasts.
 There is no way to get to know Columbia better than by staying on one of these gracious and gorgeous homes.
 Try the 1425 Inn, Chestnut Cottage, or Rose Hall Bed and Breakfast, all in historic areas downtown, for a true taste of southern hospitality.